SideChannelMarvels/Orka/README.md

-# docker
+# Orka
+*Orka can communicate with and command killer whales using his tonally unique and compelling sounds, directing up to hundreds of whales at once.
+He can augment his physical might by drawing strength from killer whales in his immediate vicinity.*

-This is the Git repo of the official Docker image for SideChannelMarvels.
+Orka is the Git repo of the official Docker image for SideChannelMarvels.

 The Docker images aim to provide an easy way of setting up an environment where all Side-Channel Marvels are already in the right place.
 Building the images with this Dockerfiles will download all required libraries